Joe Sánchez: Bibliography

-Sánchez wrote an autobiography which detailed his experiences in the NYPD, which was noted for its fierce honesty and detail.
+Sánchez wrote an autobiography which detailed his experiences in the NYPD, which was noted for its honesty and detail.
 According to the New York Daily News, Sánchez "has put it all down in an autobiography called True Blue, that is as rough around the edges as the kid who grew up in the South Bronx in the 1950s and made it to the NYPD after a tour in Vietnam and brief stint as a Port Authority cop."

 Together with Mo Dhania, Sánchez is the author of the following books: